Astrotope/mr-level-05-fsd-mission-01-tdd-a-team/API_03_SPEC.md

   - This is one common practice.
   - Another common practice, is to make-up the difference between the monthly_premium * 12, and the yearly_premium by adding the difference to a specific month.
   - The rounding-up approach is the closest to the specification.
+- We assume this API only handles one currency, New Zealand dollars, so we will expect the $ symbol only.
+Is this what the product owner wants?